lcberg/Mailto-Link-Generator/README.md

 # Mailto-Link-Generator
-A small javascript tool used to easily create mailto links
+A small javascript tool with which mailto links are created easily.